Dr. Adam L. Winkel

 My research has evolved to encompass two distinct but overlapping areas of specialization: representations of urban space in the literature and film of the 1940s and 50s, the first two decades of the dictatorship of Francisco Franco, and the cultural history of Spanish soccer and fandom during and after the Franco dictatorship.
 This period, which encompasses overt military conflict, brutal postwar repression, victorious exaltation and propaganda, and international isolation and eventual integration, continues to have an impact on Spanish society today.

-Some of my personal interests include: cycling and swimming; baking bread; preparing yogurt and kefir; traveling with my wife; spending time at home with our cat; reading novels and poetry; playing trivia; and supporting Real Betis Balompié, manque pierda.
+Some of my personal interests include: running and swimming; baking bread; preparing yogurt; traveling with my wife; spending time at home with our cat; reading novels and poetry; and supporting Real Betis Balompié, manque pierda.

 Articles in Refereed Journals